Collaborating with the contemporary artist to create a fully functional handwriting font available for public use —

 emojis

-To make ABC Stefan a fully functioning communication tool in its own right, we have also baked emojis inside the font.
-Stefan has rendered Apple’s standard emoji pack in his hand, plus a couple of special, Berlin-themed ones.
+To make ABC Stefan a fully functioning communication tool in its own right, we have also baked emojis into the font.
+Stefan has rendered Apple’s standard emoji pack in his hand, and also added a couple of special, Berlin-themed icons.

 that’s it